 If baking's not for you, a really good alternative is to reward him with small pieces of cooked chicken or liver, chopped into little pieces.

 Dental sticks are another healthy option if you want to reward your dog for good behavior and as a bonus, they will help to clean the plaque off his teeth.

 Please don't feed your puppy table scraps.

 Apart from upsetting the well-balanced diet his kibble or wet food provides, feeding him from your table will teach him to beg and the extra calories will soon begin to mount up!

 And don't forget, any (good) treats or extras given to your dog during the course of a day should be offset against his daily food allowance otherwise your puppy is going to get fat!

-At this point I'd also like to mention that there are many every-day human foods that can be poisonous to dogs.
+At this point I'd also like to mention that there are many every-day human foods that can be poisonous to dogs and especially puppies.

 Chocolate is just one of them and one large bar can kill a small

 puppy so be careful and make sure all type of chocolate is out of reach of curious, greedy little puppies!